Menzo96/libtock-c/examples/dumb_fuzzer/README.md

 Dumb Fuzzer
 ==========

+This is a sample program highlighting an issue I discovered while working with Tock.
+It manifests as a crash on the application side but upon further investigation it seemed to crash in kernel space on a ***bx lr*** (this is from Tock v1.6, for more details see ***Context*** section below).
+The tock v 2.0 crashes on the application side on a cmp instruction.

-This application is a very simple fuzzer that tries a few Tock OS system calls (allow_readwrite, subscribe, command) with random values / uninitialise as parameters and logs the fuzzing process on the console.
+This application is a very simple fuzzer that tries a few Tock OS system calls (allow_readwrite, subscribe, command) with random / uninitialised values as parameters and logs the fuzzing process on the console.

+To get a more context on this issue and how I got here, please read ***Context*** section below.

-This application is tested and developed for the Microbit V2 boards.
+This application is tested and developed for the Microbit V2 board.
-It uses the latest version of TockOS kernel (version on master branch) without bootloader (**tock/boards/microbit_v2/layout.ld**).
+It uses the latest version of TockOS kernel (the version on master branch) flashed without bootloader (**tock/boards/microbit_v2/layout.ld**).
+The libtock-c version is also the latest (from master branch).

+Steps:

 After flashing the kernel, go to the corresponding dumb_fuzzer application folder: **libtock-c/examples/dumb_fuzzer** and run **make**.